Parquery/persipubsub/README.rst

     msg = "Hello there!".encode('utf-8')
     pub.send(msg=msg)

-    # subscribers have now a message in the queue.
+    # Subscribers have now a message in the queue.

 Send many messages at once
 """"""""""""""""""""""""""